Little Grand Rapids

 Little Grand Rapids is a community in east central Manitoba, Canada, near the Ontario border.
 It is located approximately 280 kilometers or 173 miles north-northeast from Winnipeg, Manitoba.

 It is a fly-in community, with only a winter road.
 Planes fly into Little Grand Rapids Airport.
 It features a Royal Canadian Mounted Police detachment and a Northern Store.

-It is along the Berens River, which is part of the Lake Winnipeg watershed.
+It is at the mouth of the Berens River on Family Lake, which is part of the Lake Winnipeg watershed.